turbolynx-dslab/TurboLynx/README.md

 - `--dump-output <output path>`: Dumps the query output to the specified path.
 - `--num-iterations: <num iterations>`: Specifies the number of iterations for the query.
 - `--disable-merge-join`: Disables the merge join operator (default optimizer mode)
-- `--join-order-optimizer:<exhaustive, greedy>`: Specifies the join order optimizer mode.
+- `--join-order-optimizer:<exhaustive, exhaustive2, query, greedy>`: Specifies the join order optimizer mode.